Author Portrait

 The Author

 "This is not a history of victors or empires.
-It is the history of those who, having nothing, had everything — because they held the promise when the world let it go."
+It is the history of those who, having nothing, received everything — because they held the promise when the world wanted to own it or let it go."

 EXTENDED NOTE